Abdulkareem987/Robot-Base-Interface/README.md

+#### Task 3 ####

+# ChatBot

+I updated this project to add the chat bot to the Interface by adding the JS code to the Index.html page and adding the json file in the main directory under the name "skill-Welcoming.json"

+The chatbot is called InfoBot and it a simple chat bot to give the user some information about the interfaces of the robot and how to use them.
+In addition to information about the developer and the training company.

+#### Task 2 ####
 # Robot Base Interface

 This project is about designing an interface and php pages to control the movement of a Robot Base.
 And connect the interface for the robotic arm with this Interface, in addition to making the interface mobile friendly.